tbluemel/rtf.js/README.md

 $ npm run generate-testcase test-name /path/to/test.rtf
 ```

-To regenrate the expected json and html for an existing test:
+To regenerate the expected json and html for an existing test:
 ```
 $ npm run regenerate-testcase test-name
 ```